zivke/AQIca/README.md

 # AQIca
-A simple minimalistic widget for Garmin watches that displays the Air Quality Index, PM 2.5 and PM 10 at the last known location.
+A simple minimalistic widget for Garmin watches that displays the Air Quality Index (PM 2.5, PM 10, O3, NO2, etc.) at the last known location.

 # Data sources
 The data used in this software is provided by courtesy of [WAQI](https://waqi.info/).